I know. The idea of owning your own business is becoming a more attractive and popular option for a lot of Australian women.

 In order to increase your potential success rate, you might consider some alternative options to starting a business from scratch.
 Franchises, Direct Sales, or purchasing an already existing business are viable options with a little less risk, or at least a different risk, involved.

 You can find information about starting a franchise in Australia at www.franchisebusiness.com.au.
-You might be surprised at the great opportunities you will find.
+You might be surprised at some of the great opportunities you will find.
 There are hundreds of franchises to choose from in many different arenas.
 The benefits of a franchise are that there is already name recognition in the marketplace along with a proven track record and system for success.
 The downside can be the amount of capital necessary to get a franchise on its feet.
 Also, it might take a while before you realise the profits you are after.
 Depending on the franchise, expect at least two years before you see a true return on your investment.

 For all of the reasons entrepreneurial women like to own their own businesses, network marketing, or direct sales, can be a great option.
 Start-up costs are typically very low and you have the benefit of setting your own pace for your business.
 Oftentimes, you can build it with discretionary time as you continue in your normal job.
 This provides more stability and less risk to the woman who is after more financial stability for her family.
 The downside to a business like this is that you must be highly self-motivated.
 All of the good products in the world won’t sell themselves if you are unwilling to get out there and push them.
 Also, many people avoid this type of business because you typically need to start up with friends and family or someone in your close network.
 You can check out the Australian Direct Selling Association’s website for lists of reputable companies and information about direct sales.